nico-urrutia/Matrix-Calculator/README.md

 Future Improvements
     Code a funcition to solve systems using Gauss-Jordan elimination.
-    Recursive determinant calculation seems to have some probelms when calculating the determinant of matries containing fractions
+    Recursive determinant calculation seems to have some probelms when calculating the determinant of matrixes containing fractions
     Introduce links in the About me button.